utsavneutron/Mav-Astra/README.md

 # Mav_Astra
-A one stop Super-App that caters to all the needs of students at University of Texas at Arlington.
-Made with Android studio!
+_ A one stop Super-App that caters to all the needs of students at University of Texas at Arlington. _

+Created with Android Studio!